 For the simple reason that it's important to your students.
 Since most of them adapt to it very readily, and like to interact with their friends this way, many teachers are seeing a great deal of success by using these means of communicating with their students.

-We'll be looking at blogs...
+We'll be looking at...

-...but these forms of social media are also important.
-Ask yourself, "How can I use this in teaching?"
+...these forms of social media, with the thought "How can I use this in teaching math?"

+- Blogs

 - Wikis

 - Twitter

 - Facebook

 - Email

 Blogs